-The main difference between forwarding and the Reverse proxy is that, in the case of the Forwarding proxy, the proxy needs to be there at the client level.
-But in the case of reverse proxy, it sits on the server-side.
+The main difference between the forward and reverse proxy is that, in the case of the forward proxy, the proxy needs to be there at the client level.
+But in the case of reverse proxy, it sits on the server level.

-NGINX reverse proxy is very popular and can be installed in Apache and NGINX.
-So for those who are looking for a reverse proxy module, NGINX reverse proxy is a very good solution.
+NGINX reverse proxy is very popular and can be installed on Apache and NGINX.
+So for those who are looking for a reverse proxy module, NGINX reverse proxy is a very good option.

-More than 90% of the website shows website contents in compressed format.
+More than 90% of websites show content in a compressed format.
 If data is not compressed, it will take more time for a website to load which is annoying for many visitors.